lli53/exercise-4/lli.md

 * Johannes Matthias Sperger (1750–1812)

 #### More information
-Feel free to check the Wikipedia page to learn more about the Classical period music!
-A [link](https://en.wikipedia.org/wiki/Baroque_music).
+Feel free to check the Wikipedia page to learn more about [the Baroque music!](https://en.wikipedia.org/wiki/Baroque_music).

 ### Classical music (1750-1820)